Collgamer0008/NexusFlowMeter/README.md

 # NexusFlowMeter
-A Network tool used for extracting flow data from PCAP files
+A Network tool used for extracting flow data from PCAP file